 Ways to Reduce Anxiety During Alcohol Withdrawal

-The best thing you can do is get yourself checked in to some type of alcohol rehabilitation center.
+If you are experiencing symptoms of alcohol withdrawal, it is important to consult with your doctor about the best way forward.
+Your doctor may recommend inpatient treatment at a hospital or rehabilitation center.
 These places are trained to handle the effects of withdrawal and coach you through the process.
-Alcohol withdrawal can be very tricky business, especially if you have been a heavy drinker for a significant period of time, and it's best left in the hands of experts.
+Keep in min that alcohol withdrawal can be very difficult process, especially if you have been a heavy drinker for a significant period of time.
+Severe withdrawal can lead to delirium, seizures and even death - so this is best left in the hands of medical experts.

-There are several strategies that you or your doctors may employ.
-Because alcohol withdrawal can be severe, being in touch with a doctor is very important.
+There are several strategies that you or your doctors may employ, in helping you through the process of withdrawal.
 They may tell you to:

 - Withdraw Slowly - Most people quit cold turkey, but often the body isn't ready to quit that quickly.
 A slow, gradual reduction is often more valuable.
 The only problem is that many people cannot control themselves when they drink.
 That is why rehabilitation centers can help, since they can ensure that you're detoxing correctly.

-- Replacement Medications – There are some medicines that seem to inhibit the effects of alcohol withdrawal, and the most common happens to be an anxiety medication.
+- Replacement Medications - There are some medicines that help control the symptoms of alcohol withdrawal, and the most common happens to be an anti-anxiety medication.
 Your doctor may prescribe you benzodiazepines.
 These drugs come with their own risks, but they do appear to reduce withdrawal symptoms.

 Stress control and healthy living is also important, and it's not a bad idea to make sure that you're around people to help you control your emotions during the withdrawal process.
 There are some people that get severe physical symptoms during withdrawal, and having someone there can be very valuable.